anodejs/anodejs/docs/DEPLOYMENT_REF.md

 Such rule creates policy that distinguishes between deployable and non-deployable branches.
 The name convention allows deploying new branches without ANODE administrator intervention.
 When new branch with ```-d``` suffix is created, it is automatically deployed on the farm in appropriate namespace.

+## Deployment configuration update

+Deployment configuration can be changed on-the-fly.
+Push into farm's branch on origin triggers [notification](https://github.com/anodejs/anodejs/blob/master/docs/SIMPLE_SETUP.md#configure-deployment-notifications).
+The deployment system responds by switching to the updated deployment configuration.

 ## Example

 Putting all together: